capriele/Crazyflie-Indoor-Position-Logger-Controller/README.md

 ### Logger + Controller
 This is a the main interface of the logger and the controller:
 ![Image](images/image4.png)

 In particular:
-- the red sphere are the nodes
+- the red sphere are the uwb-nodes
 - the green sphere is the current setpoint
 - the cube is the crazyflie